 By now, I had proof that the riverboat had not gone anywhere after Hurricane Irma.
 So I sent Kyte another inquiry.

-How did that riverboat sail across the high seas to help the hurricane victims?
-It didn’t
+Did a riverboat really sail across the high seas to help hurricane victims?

 Soon after Hurricane Irma left mass destruction in its wake throughout the Caribbean, this message appeared on the website of French America Line: